FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-HTTP.md

       </tr>
       <tr>
          <td>Allow Overwrite         </td>
          <td><p>Taken into account when the site is used by the Send To Partner step.
 If checked the value of "Upload folder" will be overwritten with the value of "Overwrite upload folder".
-For more details see <a href="../../../c_st_advanced_routing" class="MCXref xref">Advanced Routing</a>.</p>         </td>
+For more details see <a href="../../../c_st_advanced_routing">Advanced Routing</a>.</p>         </td>
       </tr>
       <tr>
          <td>Upload Folder         </td>